 Robert Burns was born in Alloway on January 25, 1759 in a small house built by his father.
 He lived here until he was 7 years old.
 In 1766, his family moved to a nearby farm, Mount Oliphant farm.
 Burns’ family were poor and the whole family worked hard doing manual labor on the farm.

 In 1777 the family moved again to a larger farm at Lochlea where the Burns family would live until 1784.
-During this time, Robert Burns briefly moved to Irvine in 1781 to try and learn the art of turning flax into linen, but this was not a successful venture.
+During this time, Robert Burns briefly moved to Irvine in 1781 to try and learn the tedious art of flax dressing (part of the process to turn flax into linen), but this was not a successful venture.
+Not only did Burns hate the work, but his partner’s wife accidentally caused their workshop to burn down after getting too drunk at the Hogmanay celebrations and knocking over a candle.

 After Robert Burns’ father’s death in 1784, Robert and his brother took a lease on the 100-acre Mossgiel Farm and the family moved there.
 Shortly after the death of William Burnes, the family change their name from Burnes (or Burness) to Burns.